About Me

 i lead next tech lab. a qs reimagine education awarded student society running since 2017.

-i advisor for foss united, aws cloud club, and hackshastra.
+i am also an advisor for foss united, aws cloud club, and hackshastra.

 ~ chapter 4: the proving